termigator1359/Calamity-Boss-Guide/README.md

     * Ambrosial Ampoule is only useful for exploration, so don't even think about using it on bosses.
 Unless you really wanna tank.
     * Right after Clonelamitas dies most classes can skidaddle to the Abyss and get better weapons.
 Except melee.
 Typhon's Greed is a meme.
     * Everyone can ignore GSS, the only "good" weapon is Duststorm in a Bottle, and it's pretty much outclassed by any throwing weapon you can get at that point.
-    * Money farms: Queen Bee and Ravager (only if you're used to him, he’s quite a pain to nohit, even with post-ML gear otherwise it’s better to armageddon Queens).
+    * Money farms: Queen Bee and Ravager (only if you're used to him, he’s quite a pain to nohit, even with post-ML gear, otherwise it’s better to armageddon Queens).
     * If you stock up 30-40 Ravager bags for post-Providence you can get 3000 platinum just for opening them.
     * If you have free accessory slots you can always toss in an emblem.
     * Universal support weapons: Golden Shower and its upgrade - Everglade Spray.